zeeshanmcp12/golang/notes.md

       - -> to read the file
       - It requires one argument which is file data
 - Handling web request in golang
+  - This is about, How we can make a request to URL
   - Whenever we send a request to any web server (or website), it returns with a response object.
     - So, to handle this web request and response we use net/http package in golang.
     - http package has so many functions, types and methods etc to work with it.